Cacti/documentation/System-Utilities.md

 ### Viewing Change log from system utilities

-Starting from Cacti 1.2.16 you are able to view the change log of the current version you are using via the system utilities menu this is useful for seeing what fixes are included in your version as well as new release versions
+With Cacti 1.2.16+, you are now able to view the CHANGELOG information up to the version your server is currently running.
+This is available via the system utilities menu which is useful for seeing what fixes and occasional features are included in your version.

 ![System Utilities](images/change-log-sysutils.png)